samas-it-services/smart-search/blog/postgres-redis-showcase.md

 ---

-*Want to contribute or have questions?
-Join our [GitHub discussions](https://github.com/samas-it-services/smart-search/discussions) or follow us on [Twitter](https://twitter.com/smartsearch) for updates.*
+*Want to contribute?
+Check out our [GitHub repository](https://github.com/samas-it-services/smart-search) or review the documentation for more examples.*